A Transferable Model of Molecular Exchange-Repulsion Interaction from Anisotropic Valence Density Overlap: Introduction

 The density overlap model~\cite{kita1976, kim_1981_ovlp}, an empirical model, calculates the exchange-repulsion energy between two molecules as

-where $K$ is a fitted parameter and $\rho_A$ and $\rho_B$ are the densities of molecules $A$ and $B$.
-It captures the anisotropy of the exchange-repulsion energy \cite{wheatley_1990_exch, day2003nonempirical,misquitta_price_2008_benzene_FClBr,elking2010gmm,totton2010,tafipolsky2016, rackers_2019_S2R} and has a better description of the distance dependence than Lennard-Jones and Born-Mayer models \cite{van_vleet_2016_exch}.
-However, like the Lennard-Jones and Born-Mayer models, it is challenging to find transferable parameters for density overlap models.
-There is no single universal $K$ parameter that works for all molecules \cite{gavezzotti2003, soderhjelm_2006_review} and instead $K$ must be fit per dimer pair to reach sub-kcal/mol accuracy for small molecules, \cite{piquemal_darden_2006, elking2010gmm, bygrave_manby2012,vandenbrande2017monomer}, with values varying by 20–30\% \cite{kim_1981_ovlp, piquemal_darden_2006, elking2010gmm, ihm_1990_charge, nobeli1998_different_K}.
-The density can be separated into atom-centered partial densities \cite{lillestolen_2009_isa, verstraelen_2016_mbis} so that different atom type parameters (typically 20-30 atom types) can be used with simple combination rules \cite{mitchell_price2000atomtypes, van_vleet_2016_exch, rackers_2019_S2R}.
+where $K$ and $\alpha$ are fitted parameters and $\rho_A$ and $\rho_B$ are the electron densities of molecules $A$ and $B$.
+Density overlap models have the potential to significantly reduce the number of free parameters that must be fit against SAPT exchange-repulsion energies, because the density largely determines the distance dependence and angular dependence of the model, and thus these models are under active development \cite{van_vleet_2016_exch, vandenbrande2017monomer, van_vleet2018mastiff, 2021_cisneros_rep_dens, schriber2021cliff, 2023_van_vleet_benzene, 2024_cisneros_lichem}.
+However, there is no single universal $K$ parameter that yields sub-kcal/mol accuracy for all molecules \cite{gavezzotti2003, soderhjelm_2006_review} and instead $K$ must be fit per dimer pair \cite{piquemal_darden_2006, elking2010gmm, bygrave_manby2012,vandenbrande2017monomer}, with values varying by 20–30\% \cite{kim_1981_ovlp, piquemal_darden_2006, elking2010gmm, ihm_1990_charge, nobeli1998_different_K}.
+To increase transferability, the density can be separated into atom-centered partial densities \cite{lillestolen_2009_isa, verstraelen_2016_mbis} so that different atom-type parameters (typically 20-30 atom types) can be used with simple combination rules \cite{mitchell_price2000atomtypes, van_vleet_2016_exch, schriber2021cliff}.
 However, the fact that the parameter for a single element can vary by as much as a factor of 2 suggests that transferability is limited to similar molecules, or even that every molecule must be fit individually \cite{van_vleet_2016_exch, chung_ponder_2024_S2R_p_orb}.
-The large number of parameters in these density overlap models hinders their transferability and the ability to fit them on high-accuracy \textit{ab initio} methods.

-In this Letter, we show that removing the density from core/semicore molecular orbitals reduces the variation in the $K$ parameter of the density overlap model.
-This enables us to use a model with a single universal parameter to achieve sub-kcal/mol accuracy on a benchmark dataset of small organic molecules.
-We then show that the model extends to elements and atom types not present in the training dataset and to larger acene dimers.

-To motivate this approximation, we first introduce the change in the electron density of two molecules, $A$ and $B$, in close proximity due to the antisymmetrization of their individual wavefunctions, $\Psi_A$ and $\Psi_B$, without relaxation \cite{jeziorski1976first, murrell1965theory, density_derivation}: